People icekiting and ice fishing on frozen Rice Lake under a pink-coloured dusk sky.

 The Rideau Canal

 The Rideau Canal is Canada’s most well-known ice skating path and a must-try experience for skating enthusiasts.
-Conditions are best after constantly cold temperatures, often late January through March.
+Conditions are best after a prolonged cold, often late January through March.

 The rink only opens if the weather is cold enough, so check the National Capital Commission’s ice report before heading out.
 Skate and sleigh rentals are available at three pavilions along the skateway.